jeroen/curl/README.md

 sudo yum install curl-devel
 ````

 On __OS-X__ libcurl is included with the system so nothing extra is needed.
-However you can choose to build against a more recent version of libcurl from homebrew:
+However you can choose to build against a more recent version of libcurl from homebrew by force linking:

 ```
 brew install curl